Saturday, October 13, 2012

 Little juice is apparent.
 Quite simply, a well-done steak has no "initial impression of moisture" and "no continued release of moisture."

 Second, steak is prized for its flavor.
 Cooking, of course, intensifies the flavor and aroma of food.
-Specifically, in steak, what is called the Maillard Reaction or "browning reaction" (the crust on a steak) might account for as many as six hundred flavor components.
+Specifically, in steak, what is called the Maillard Reaction or "browning reaction" (the crust on a steak), might account for as many as six hundred flavor components.
 These components are present in well-done steak and certainly contribute to the "taste" of a well-done steak.
 And, in theory, because it is cooked longer, a well-done steak might have a deeper Maillard Reaction than a rare or medium-rare steak.

 However, taste is very complex.
-The deliciousness of a steak comes from its variety of aromas and flavors, from the crust to the middle.
+The deliciousness of a steak comes from a variety of aromas and flavors, from the crust to the middle.
 Juiciness and tenderness are very important.
 Well done meat might have a deeper Maillard Reaction, but it misses many other flavor components.
 The ideal steak boasts tremendous flavor from a browned crust and a tender, juicy interior.
 This is why people who like the taste of food like medium-rare steak.

 Third, it's a well-known fact that cooking meat at high temperatures creates unhealthy chemicals such as HCAs and PAHs.
 The longer you cook a steak the more unhealthy chemicals are produced.
 A recent study even showed that those who eat well-done steak are 60-70% more likely to develop pancreatic cancer then those who eat medium-rare steak.